Where on Earth Is Carmen Sandiego?

-Where on Earth Is Carmen Sandiego? was an American live action animated television series based on the series of computer games.
-The show was produced by DIC Productions L.P. and originally aired from 1994 to 1999, on Saturday mornings during FOX's Fox Kids Network block.
+Where on Earth Is Carmen Sandiego? is an American live action/animated television series based on the series of computer games.
+The show was produced by DIC Productions L.P. and originally aired from February 5, 1994 to January 2, 1999, on Saturday mornings during FOX's Fox Kids Network block.
 Reruns aired on the Qubo television network from June 9, 2012 (alongside Animal Atlas) to May 26, 2018.

 The series won a Daytime Emmy Award for Outstanding Children's Animated Program in 1995, and in the same year was spun-off into a Where in the World-styled video game entitled Carmen Sandiego Junior Detective.
 Its theme song uses the melody from the chorus "Singt dem großen Bassa Lieder" ("Sing Songs of the Great Pasha") from Mozart's opera Die Entführung aus dem Serail (The Abduction from the Seraglio).

 History

 Production and broadcast (1994–1999)

 The script for every Earth episode had to meet the approval of Broderbund, which created and, at the time, owned the Carmen franchise.
 Their cause for concern was the level of the violence on other FOX children's shows such as X-Men and Mighty Morphin Power Rangers.
 Broderbund did not require this of the creators of the World and Time game shows that aired on PBS, presumably since PBS, as the distributor of such shows as Sesame Street, had a long-standing reputation for non-violent educational children's programming.
 The lead characters of Earth were featured in Carmen Sandiego Junior Detective, released in 1995.
 The opening theme song for the show is "Singt dem großen Bassa Lieder" from Wolfgang Amadeus Mozart's Die Entführung aus dem Serail, with new lyrics, pop instrumentation, and a backbeat.
 The Rainbow Animation Group (later renamed Galaxy World, Inc., not to be confused with the Italian studio Rainbow S.p.A.), and Han Yang Productions contributed some animation for this series.